Maximilien42/ClusterDC/README.md

 If you use this code in your work, please include the following attribution:

-"This code is derived from [clusterdc] ([https://github.com/Maximilien42/clusterdc])."
+"This code is derived from [clusterdc](https://github.com/Maximilien42/clusterdc)."

 ## Contact

-If you have any questions or feedback, please feel free to contact me at [maximilien.meyrieux@mail.mcgill.ca].
+If you have any questions or feedback, please feel free to contact me at maximilien.meyrieux@mail.mcgill.ca.